stsaz/zvonilka/README.md

 # zvonilka (beta)

-Free, fast, minimalistic peer-to-peer voice chat app for Windows, Linux & Android.
+Free, fast, minimalistic voice chat app for Windows, Linux & Android.
 Based on [phiola](https://github.com/stsaz/phiola).
 The current functionality is **very limited**, it requires ideal conditions (i.e. no hardware/network delays) and works best with headphones (as there is no echo cancellation).